Redocly/openapi-starter/README.md

 You'll also notice `$ref`s to code samples.

 ### Code samples

+Automated code sample generations is enabled in the Redocly configuration file.
+Add manual code samples by the following process:

 1. Navigate to the `openapi/code_samples` folder.
 2. Navigate to the `<language>` (e.g. PHP) sub-folder.